Qovery/qovery-client-go/docs/ClusterAllOf.md

 `func (o *ClusterAllOf) HasFeatures() bool`

 HasFeatures returns a boolean if a field has been set.

+### GetDeploymentStatus

+`func (o *ClusterAllOf) GetDeploymentStatus() ClusterDeploymentStatusEnum`

+GetDeploymentStatus returns the DeploymentStatus field if non-nil, zero value otherwise.

+### GetDeploymentStatusOk

+`func (o *ClusterAllOf) GetDeploymentStatusOk() (*ClusterDeploymentStatusEnum, bool)`

+GetDeploymentStatusOk returns a tuple with the DeploymentStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeploymentStatus

+`func (o *ClusterAllOf) SetDeploymentStatus(v ClusterDeploymentStatusEnum)`

+SetDeploymentStatus sets DeploymentStatus field to given value.

+### HasDeploymentStatus

+`func (o *ClusterAllOf) HasDeploymentStatus() bool`

+HasDeploymentStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)